rajikudusadewale/ETHUSD-ReportAutoCreate/README.md

 Are you a Power BI user curious about Microsoft Fabric and its potential to enhance your projects?
 I've been delving into the world of Fabric since its launch, and I'm excited to share some valuable resources that have helped me immensely.
 I'm confident they'll be valuable to you as well!

-Here's a glimpse of what I accomplished utilizing Fabric capabilities in a recent project:
+Here's a glimpse of what I accomplished utilizing Fabric's capabilities in a recent project:

 🔍 Scraped data online